sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 ```

 To remove the deprecation warning we have to remove `.all` from the `where`
 clauses.
-To find all of the occurences we can use *grep* like so
+To find all of the occurrences we can use *grep* like so

     $ grep -rn "\.all" app/